The WoW Warrior Guide

 Pandaren - They get to choose whether they will join the Horde or the Alliance, once they leave the starting area.

-- Increased duration of Rest XP should make for faster leveling.
+- Improved Rest XP makes for faster leveling.

 - Being bouncy they take less falling damage, which can be useful.